meernadir7/Finance/README.md

 ## Auto_ARMA_CPI.ipynb
 Checking the stationarity of CPI dataset as an economic indicator.
 Removing the unit root if present and then applying auto-arima function of the Python package to the dataset to obtain the ARMA model.

+## SARIMA_NPLR.ipynb
+Using the auto-arima Python package for obtaining SARIMA Model.
+In this model, seasonality (P, D, Q) is on the dataset for macroeconomic variable of Non-Performing loans ratio (NPLR).